Thrive Capital hires Obama’s Director of Product Josh Miller to focus on tech for the underprivileged

 Now, take into consideration Kushner also happens to have a line to the Trump administration through his brother Jared Kushner, husband of Ivanka Trump and advisor to President Trump.

-While that connection doesn’t seem to be influencing any slowdown on a repeal (although President Trump did mention private insurance could be a replacement for Obamacare), it could be a good time for Miller to join Thrive.
+While that connection doesn’t seem to be influencing any slowdown on a repeal (although President Trump did mention private insurance could be a replacement for Obamacare (wink), it could be a good time for Miller to join Thrive.

 Miller told the Times he “hoped that tech investors and founders would help people who did not have internet access or the digital literacy to navigate job websites and who had to use predatory payday lenders.”